-This morning, explore the craft of Kimono creation at Nishijin Textile Centre, then continue your tour learning the art of Origami.
-This afternoon, travel by road to Koyasan for your overnight stay in a 13th century temple in a traditional tatami room.
+This morning, explore the craft of Kimono creation at Nishijin Textile Centre, then then try your hand at the traditional art of origami.
+You will be required to remove your shoes before entering the venue.

+This afternoon, travel by road to Koya-san for your overnight stay in a 13th century temple - a true glimpse into the life of a Shingon Buddhist monk.
 The journey is approximately 3 hours.

 The temple where you will lodge tonight is staffed by monks who generally do not speak English.

-Accommodation is traditional and basic; single mattresses known as futons designed for comfortable sleep will be laid on traditional tatami mat floors which are not hard.
-The doors to rooms are made from rice paper so noise will travel, and they cannot be locked.
-Rooms are individually heated but hallways are not.
+Accommodation is traditional and basic; single mattresses known as futons will be laid on traditional tatami mats.
+Tatami mat floors are not hard and mattresses are designed for comfortable sleep.
+The doors to rooms are made from rice paper, so noise will travel, and they cannot be locked.
+Rooms are individually heated, but hallways are not.
 There will be shared bathrooms with shower and toilet facilities.
 Please note that the showers are open-plan with no screens.
 In the morning there is no hot water for showering or use of the public bath.
 The evening meal is a Buddhist vegetarian dinner, known as Shojin Ryori and is served promptly at 18:00.
-The evening is free for quiet reflection in your room, please note there are no TVs on the premises.
+The evening is free for quiet reflection in your room; please note there are no TVs on the premises.